Ahmad-Alanati/snacks_project/README.md

 ### Author: ahmad jehad alanati

-### Links and Resources

-back-end server url (when applicable)

-front-end application (when applicable)

 ### Setup

-.env requirements (where applicable) i.e.
+.env requirements

-PORT - Port Number
+PORT - 8000

-DATABASE_URL - URL to the running Postgres instance/db

 ### How to initialize/run your application (where applicable)

-e.g. python main.py
+python manage.py runserver

 ### How to use your library (where applicable)